cnorling/norling.io/content/post/latex-resume/index.md

 ### Document Classes

 There are many different types of documents, and all those documents have things in common regardless of who wrote the document.
 Classes are a collection of common parameters and characteristics in a document that should apply to all documents of that type.
-LaTeX ships with a few default document classes that you can use like report, book, article, or letter.
+TeXLive includes a few document classes that you can use like report, book, article, or letter.
 Article is a good class to use if you want a blank template to work with.

 ### Functions and Variables

-Functions

 You declare a variable the same way you declare a function; Just create a function that returns the value you want assigned to the variable.
-You can then use that function wherever you want to
+You can then use that function wherever you want to.

 ### Drawing Things

-There are a million ways to do what you probably want, and 50% of those ways will probably involve using TikZ
+There are a million ways to do what you probably want, and 50% of those ways will probably involve using TikZ.
 TikZ allows you to draw pictures in LaTeX.
 The way you draw pictures might be appealing to mathemeticians, but it's not a very enjoyable experience otherwise.
 There are a lot of packages that utilize TikZ to draw things for you in a more easy to write format.

 I use a package called `mdframed` that uses TikZ to outline text boxes around words and color them.

 ## Writing the Resume

-It can be very helpful to observe a project from its creation to completion, so I've added a step by step example folder you can inspect to compare.
+It can be very helpful to observe a project from creation to completion, so I've added a step by step example on github you can inspect to compare.
 A picture of the PDF output is included in the `README.md` of the repository so this blogpost doesn't get too long.
 You can find it here: https://github.com/cnorling/resume-public/tree/main/example

 ### File Setup

-I start by defining a custom document class named `resume.cls` and a `resume.tex`.
+I start by defining a document and a document class. `resume.cls` is the class and `resume.tex` is the document.
 I put shared functions and formatting related things in `resume.cls`.
 The content of the resume itself goes in `resume.tex`.
 I add some content to `resume.cls` to declare its parent document class, and link `resume.tex` to that class.
 I also add a special environment named document to `resume.tex` and put my name in it.

 ![](01_file-setup.png)